laravel/vapor-docs/1.0/projects/environments.md

 ### Docker Runtimes

 Docker based runtimes allow you to package and deploy applications up to 10GB in size and allow you to install additional PHP extensions or libraries by updating the environment's corresponding `.Dockerfile`.
-For every new Docker based environment, Vapor adds a `.Dockerfile` file that uses one of Vapor's base images as a starting point for building your image.
+For every new Docker based environment, Vapor creates a `.Dockerfile` file within your application that uses one of Vapor's base images as a starting point for building your image.
 All of Vapor's Docker images are based on Alpine Linux:

 ```docker
 FROM laravelphp/vapor:php81